Back to Home

 Why Telecom Fraud Is Soaring in the 5G & API Economy

-Hyper-connected networks: Stand-alone 5G cores expose dozens of new interfaces (N2, N4, N6, etc.), creating more signaling entry points than SS7 ever did.
+Stand-alone 5G cores expose dozens of new interfaces (N2, N4, N6, etc.), creating more signaling entry points than SS7 ever did.
+Each new interface represents a potential vulnerability that fraudsters can exploit.

-1. Cloud-native agility for criminals: Attackers spin up premium-rate number farms, deepfake call farms, and SIM gateways in minutes, iterate in hours, and mass-exploit within days.
+Attackers spin up premium-rate number farms, deepfake call farms, and SIM gateways in minutes, iterate in hours, and mass-exploit within days.
+The same cloud infrastructure that enables rapid innovation for legitimate businesses also empowers fraudsters.

-2. Verification wars: As A2P SMS pricing rises, app vendors pivot to flash-call and missed-call verification, giving fraud rings fresh vectors for IRSF and Wangiri.
+As A2P SMS pricing rises, app vendors pivot to flash-call and missed-call verification, giving fraud rings fresh vectors for IRSF (International Revenue Share Fraud) and Wangiri (one-ring scams).

 Inside Today's Most Lucrative Fraud Schemes